FAIRChemistry/EnzymePynetics/specifications/EnzymeKinetics.md

 ### Series

-Time-course data of an individual reaction
+Time-course data of an individual reaction.

 - __values__
   - Type: float